 The landscape of private transportation changed dramatically when rideshare company Uber first launched their services.
 They offered a premium black car service as an alternative to the traditional taxi ride.

 Historically, rideshare was essentially carpooling where the passenger often covered half of the cost of the trip.
-Both the driver and rider were heading in the same direction and the goal was for the rider to subsidize the cost of the trip for the driver.
+Both the driver and rider were heading in the same direction and the rider would help subsidize the cost of the trip

 Rideshare: an arrangement between a vehicle owner and a person who enters a pickup location and destination through an app or website, for a fee.